 Easy Maintenance

 Both flooring systems are quite easy to keep in peak condition.
-They are seamless surfaces so you won’t have any trouble with crevices or grout lines.
+They are seamless surfaces so that you won’t have any trouble with crevices or grout lines.

 Maintaining epoxy floors, on the other hand, requires additives like detergents to remove dust and debris.